axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 * begin pre race phase event
  * use for creating list of open "device tracking" races
 * ping Marks
+ * how does smartphone gain knowledge of course layout? reuse course designer?
  * write in race log, or rather buffer on smartphone and transmit on creating race?
  * or is this just setting the course definition and then adding fixes for the mark, without necessarily mapping a device to the mark
 * UI for setting mark roundings